 I created this company with a mission - to provide an experience when buying coral, and fulfill each of the following promises.
 First, pictures should be accurate and minimal photoshop work done.
 I try to get the coral to look close to how my eye sees them.
 Second, everything should be true to sizing.
 Pictures should show actual frags or very similar frags to what you receive.
 Third, no misleading teeny tiny frags.
 Some vendors give you tiny frags on tiny plugs and it makes the frags look bigger than they are.
 I strive to sell frags of at LEAST 1" (with rare exception).
 I've found most people would prefer to pay a bit more to receive a larger frag.
-So I even offer mini colonies.
+So I even offer small size colonies.
 Lastly, when you receive your shipment, I want you to feel like a kid on Christmas morning, opening that box and having an experience you enjoy.

 What are the details of your shipping policy?

 - Shipping is $35 flat rate.
 Free shipping on orders over $199.